chesko256/MCMTranslate/README.md

 Your translation files will be output to the same directory as MCMTranslate.

 ###Notes
-Google has a separate quota, which is "characters per 100 seconds".
-It defaults to 10,000.
-If you run this utility back-to-back quickly, you can easily outstrip this quota with large MCM translation files.
+Google has two default quotas: a daily character limit (2 million), and a rate quota in "characters per 100 seconds" (10,000).
+If you run this utility back-to-back quickly, you can easily outstrip the rate quota with large MCM translation files.
+You may have to wait a couple of minutes to run it again.

 This utility has a lot of room for improvement, but it suits my personal needs.
 This utility could be improved by: handling network communication errors, allowing the user to translate one language at a time using a command line flag, and so on.
 Feel free to create a branch and make enhancements.